Carbon and Mowich

 The Ipsut Creek Campground is located 5 miles (8 km) from the Carbon River Entrance.
 Due to the 2006 flood the road is closed to vehicles; the campground is open to hikers with a wilderness camping permit.

-The Mowich Lake Campground and Paul Peak Trailhead/Mowich Lake picnic area are located 6 miles (9.5 km) from the Mowich Entrance.
+The Mowich Lake Campground and Tolmie Peak Trailhead/Mowich Lake picnic area are located 6 miles (9.5 km) from the Mowich Entrance.
 Both the Mowich Lake campground and picnic area are open midsummer to early fall.

 The Carbon River area includes old-growth forest and inland temperate rain forest.
 The Carbon Glacier is the lowest elevation glacier in the lower 48 states.